Spin Dynamics at the Nanoscale

 • Quantum interactions between single spins and magnons to enable entanglement and quantum transduction.

-• Hybrid quantum systems composed of a superconducting circuit and low-damping magnons.
+• Quantum magnonic systems composed of a superconducting circuit and low-damping magnons.

-• Quantum sensing of magnetic materials using a single-spin probe.
+• Quantum sensing of magnetic materials using NV centers.

 • The development of time-resolved scanning probe magneto-thermal microscopy as a tool for spintronics.